Ubayed-Bin-Sufian/sugar-docs/src/sugar-iconify.md

 see the tutorial on [Making Sugar Icons](http://wiki.sugarlabs.org/go/Development_Team/Almanac/Making_Icons).

-In some cases, you may desire to update a single icon, or a subset of the icons defined within a given SVG.
+In some cases, you may want to update a single icon or a subset of icons within a given SVG.
 To do so, pass a pattern to the script with -p, and only those icons which match the pattern will be exported.